Vietnam.vn - Nền tảng quảng bá Việt Nam

 "At that time, vehicles from Ho Chi Minh City following the Ho Chi Minh City - Long Thanh expressway, when reaching the intersection with Ring Road 3, can turn right towards Nhon Trach bridge, to Nhon Trach urban area to go through Long Thanh airport," said Mr. Thi.

-The biggest challenge now is the intersection between Ring Road 3 and the Ho Chi Minh City - Long Thanh Expressway, which is "running out of steam" in progress.
+The biggest challenge now is that the intersection between Ring Road 3 and the Ho Chi Minh City – Long Thanh Expressway is running out of steam.

 "When it comes to the airport transportation network, we need to consider the overall, comprehensive issue.